-6.12.
+6.9.
 GeoNet

-The GeoNet project has been set up in order to combine IPv6 and geographic routing in the communication architecture specified by the Car-to-Car Communication Consortium (C2C-CC).
+The GeoNet project has been set up in order to combine IPv6 and geographic addressing and routing.
 This combination is needed in order to guarantee interoperability between ITS communication architectures and Internet-based communications.
-The objective of the project is to specify the architecture where C2C-CC's geographic routing would be combined with ISO's CALM IPv6 features (NEMO, etc.).
-The project is currently producing a reference specification of a geographic addressing and routing protocol with support for IPv6 to be used to deliver safety messages between cars but also between cars and the roadside infrastructure within a designated destination area.
+It is used to deliver safety messages between cars but also between cars and the roadside infrastructure within a designated destination area and over multiple hops.
+The objective of the project is to specify the architecture where geographic routing is combined together with IPv6 features (NEMO, etc.).
+The project has so far produced an architecture, a reference specification of a geographic addressing and routing protocol with support for IPv6.
+This is currently under implementation.

-INRIA (Arnaud de La Fortelle and Thierry Ernst) is coordinator of this proposal.
+INRIA (Arnaud de La Fortelle and Thierry Ernst) is coordinator of this project.